 - An awareness of the environmental and social impact of fast fashion – opting for the most sustainable fabrics where possible

-- Creating a conscious home, embracing slow design, and reflecting on the sustainability and provenance of materials used
+- Slow interiors means creating a conscious home, embracing slow design, and reflecting on the sustainability and provenance of materials used

-- Crafting a home for longevity that reflects the needs of its inhabitants, rather than focusing on transient trends
+- Planning considered interiors projects with the aim of crafting a home for longevity that reflects the needs of its inhabitants, rather than focusing on transient trends

-- A mindful approach to travel that focuses on real cultural connections beyond must-see attractions
+- Slow travel means a mindful approach to travel that focuses on real cultural connections beyond must-see attractions

 - The recognition that the journey is also an important part of the experience